emmajanedrews/base-template/_posts/2017-02-27-how-to-find-great-don-candidates.md

 {% include youtube.html %}

-When I started here eight years ago, we were able to find qualified director of nursing candidates within 72 hours, generally, but times have changed. **In January of 2017 alone, there were 7,500 postings for director of nursing candidates and only 1,200 active candidates, which shows the scarcity of these candidates out there.** New York, Los Angeles, and Chicago were hit the hardest by this.&nbsp;
+When I started here eight years ago, we were able to find qualified director of nursing candidates within 72 hours, generally, but times have changed. **In January of 2017 alone, there were 7,500 postings for director of nursing candidates and only 1,200 active candidates, which shows the scarcity of these candidates out there.** New York, Los Angeles, and Chicago were hit the hardest.&nbsp;

 So how can you combat this?
 There are a couple things you can do.